Perinatal parent infant mental health service (PPIMHS)

 Opening times: 9am - 5pm, Monday to Friday

 Please note: We will only accept typed referrals.
 All handwritten referrals will be rejected as handwriting can be misread, leading to incorrect clinical decisions.
+Handwriting can also cause accessibility issues for those using text to speech software.

 Referrals will be accepted from any professional - most of our referrals come from social workers, GPs, health visitors, midwives, other mental health services, obstetricians, other perinatal services.
-Self referrals will also be accepted.